 Doctors without Borders has described Ebola as one of the world’s most deadly diseases.
-With a fatality rate of up to 90 percent and no vaccine to prevent it, this highly infectious virus has the world’s health agencies on high alert.
+With a fatality rate of 50% to 90% and no vaccine to prevent it, this highly infectious virus has the world’s health agencies on high alert.

-While the outbreak is confined to West Africa for now, the disease is causing concern everywhere.
+While the outbreak is confined to Congo, the disease is causing concern everywhere.
 Should you be worried for your own health?
 Probably not, but a bit of knowledge can't hurt.
 Here are the basics:

 1. Its official moniker is Ebola virus disease (EVD); it was formerly known as Ebola hemorrhagic fever, and is often just called Ebola.
 You may see it referred to in any of these ways.

-3. It is thought that fruit bats from the Pteropodidae family are the natural reservoir host, but the virus can be transmitted through contact with bodily fluids from other infected animals including chimpanzees, gorillas, bats, monkeys, forest antelope and porcupines.
+3. It is thought that fruit bats from the Pteropodidae family are the natural reservoir host, according to the WHO, but the virus can be transmitted through contact with bodily fluids from other infected animals including chimpanzees, gorillas, bats, monkeys, forest antelope and porcupines.

 5. Ebola is caused by infection from a virus of the family Filoviridae, genus Ebolavirus.
 There are five known Ebola virus strains: Ebola virus (Zaire ebolavirus); Sudan virus (Sudan ebolavirus); Taï Forest virus (Taï Forest ebolavirus, formerly Côte d’Ivoire ebolavirus); and Bundibugyo virus (Bundibugyo ebolavirus).
 The last one, Reston virus (Reston ebolavirus), causes infection in nonhuman primates but not in humans.